iainquayle/birch/ideas.md

 # plan

-- pause current sum type work
 - get initial compilation working, or perhaps just interpretation fro the moment
+- implement pattern matching ideas into definition and update general guide
-- work on pattern matching syntax using function bindings, this will also include a new sum type syntax
+- implement pattern matching syntax into parser, consider how underlying system will work.

 # ideas